Shanmugasundari

-Shanmugasundari T (23 September 1937 – 1 May 2012) was a Tamil actress. she acted in more than 750 films.
+Shanmugasundari T (23 September 1937 – 1 May 2012) was a Tamil actress, who acted in more than 750 films.
 Her daughter T. K. Kala is also an actress and playback singer.
 She also appeared in comedy roles along with Vadivelu in many films.

 Career

 Shanmugasundari started her stage performances at the age of 5.
 She survived nearly 45 years in the film industry and did more than 750 films.
 She was also a dubbing artist.
 She also acted in comedy roles, especially as a mother of Vadivelu in many films.
 Shanmugasundari acted along with M. G. Ramachandran in Idhayakkani, Neerum Neruppum, Kannan En Kaadhalan and En Annan.
 In Lakshmi Kalyanam and Vadivukku Valaikaappu along with Sivaji Ganeshan and Malathi, along with Gemini Ganeshan.
 Shanmugasundari received the Kalaimamani Award from Tamil Nadu Government for her best acting in dramas roles 1982 - 1983.

 Personal life

 Shanmugasundari has 5 daughters named T. K. Kala, Neela, Mala, Meena and Selvi.
-Among them, T. K. Kala is a playback singer and also an actress.
+T. K. Kala is also an actress, and playback singer.